 If you or someone you know would like more information, please get in touch and email Caroline.Simpson@gceducationandskills.ac.uk

-Aimed at everyone - a COVID-19 Support Hub which provides resources on education, well-being, money problems, work-related skills and so on.
+Aimed at everyone – the Prince’s trust have set up a COVID-19 Support Hub which provides resources on education, well-being, money problems and work-related skills.

 Offering placements within ForViva/ForHousing, as well as some external companies.
 Some of the types of placements they have on offer are: